About AdWords Audience insights

 "Audience distribution" shows a breakdown of the audience list distribution, and user characteristics like, locations, demographics, and devices.
 Using an index score, "Relevant audiences" shows the people within a Google audience segment compared to a general population, and the likelihood of that Google audience segment to be in your audience list.

 - In-market audiences: These audiences are customers who are in the market, which means that they’re researching products and are actively considering buying a service or product like yours.
 In-market audiences can help advertisers focus on conversions from customers most likely to make a purchase.
 For example, an outdoor apparel company may learn that the people in their “All converters” audience list are more likely to be interested in “Winter Sports Equipment & Accessories” than the chosen benchmark.

 - Affinity audiences: These audiences can help businesses cost efficiently expand a TV ad campaign to an online campaign.
 They’re based on the peoples’ lifestyles, buying habits, and long-term interests.
 For example, an outdoor apparel company can find that the people in their “All visitors” list are more interested in the affinity audience “Outdoor enthusiasts” when compared to the benchmark.

 - See the interests and purchase intent of people on your remarketing list.

 - Target in-market and affinity audiences that are similar to the people in your remarketing lists.

 - See the demographic breakdown of people on your remarketing list.

-- Target a specific demographic.
+- Target a specific demographic with tailored ads.